Get On with It

-Get On with It is a live Chumbawamba album released in 2006.
-It features recordings made at Chumbawamba shows throughout England in 2006, covering songs from all throughout their musical career.
+Get On with It is a live album by British anarchist punk band Chumbawamba released in 2006.
+It features recordings made at shows throughout England in 2006, covering songs from all throughout their musical career.

 The songs "Timebomb", "Homophobia" and "Stitch That/A Stitch in Time" were also on their 1994 live album Showbusiness!.

 Vocal group Coope, Boyes & Simpson are featured.
 Their songs were previously sampled by Chumbawamba on the album Readymades and they contributed vocals to the previous album A Singsong and a Scrap.
 They are also label mates on No Masters Records.

 Track listing

 All songs are written and arranged by Chumbawamba, except where noted.